SalsabeelH/ProjectMobileApps/README.md

 1. Setup some configurations in the App
   -Icon app
-  -Prevent changing orientation from the manifest -Create bottom navigation with three fragments{home,physical, and mental}
+  -Prevent changing orientation from the manifest -Create bottom navigation with three fragments{home, physical, and mental}

  2. Mental Fragment
-  That contains a liner recycler view, that contains cards representing some mental games with click response
+  That contains an image view, and a liner recycler view, which contains cards representing some mental games by clicking on it
    - Calculation Activity
          Contains a text view that represents a randomly generated equation with a horizontal progress bar to consume the time, and two buttons will show the result            status, after the time is finished the equation will be removed to make the game much harder.
+         Note:The timer is built by using the schedule function which happens in another thread.

    - Difference Activity
           This Activity contains an image that represents two images for computing the number of differences between them, an edit text for enetring the number of                 difference,  and a submit button to check if the enter answer is true or not by showing the image with determine the differences.